 We are thrilled that we can offer you this exclusive opportunity to attend a workshop with the world renowned and highly acclaimed performer, director and theatre teacher David Glass (UK).
 Only two places available!

-This is your moment to immerse into concentrated and undisturbed work, together with Scandinavian colleagues, in beautiful scenic surroundings close to forest and water.
+This is your moment to immerse into physical and devised theatre work, together with Scandinavian colleagues, in wonderful Copenhagen.

 The 4-day workshop with David Glass will give participants a practical approach to physical and devised theatre, and tools to achieve a greater presence on stage.
 Working through the Five Stages of Creative practice Method developed by David Glass himself will help you achieve greater, clearer and stronger presence and versatility on stage.